Deep0Thinking/vscode-CP-codeforces/README.md

 ![Sorting options button](/resources/choose-a-sorting-option-demo.png)

-Click on the `More Actions` button next to the `All` to choose the sorting option.
+Click on the `More Actions` button next to the `All` to choose the sorting option for the problems.

 # Requirements